 If you are looking at getting a mortgage in Germany, you also need to bring

-- at least 20% of the total amount on the table (30% is even better)
+- usually at least 20% of the total amount on the table (30% is even better), although some banks have shown more flexibility lately.
+It’s still recommended to get decent rates.

 - a property assessment report from a surveyor